-The NRI Group enters into forward exchange contracts and interest rate swaps transactions for the purpose of hedging currency fluctuation risk and the risk that substantial interest payments may increase, and not for speculative purposes.
-The NRI Group adopts cash flow hedges and fair value hedges for such transactions.
-The NRI Group adopts hedges of a net investment in a foreign operation by using foreign currency-denominated borrowings and foreign currency-denominated bonds to hedge currency fluctuation risk associated with net investments in foreign operations.
+The NRI Group enters into forward exchange contracts for the purpose of hedging currency fluctuation risk and interest rate swaps transactions for hedging change in fair value of bonds, and not for speculative purposes.
+The NRI Group adopts cash flow hedges and fair value hedges for each transactions.
+The NRI Group adopts hedges of a net investment in a foreign operation by using foreign currency-denominated borrowings, foreign currency-denominated bonds and forward exchange contracts to hedge currency fluctuation risk associated with net investments in foreign operations.